vuejs/vue-cli/docs/README.md

 See [here](./webpack.md) for full details.

-### browserlist
+### browserslist

-You will notice a `browserlist` field in `package.json` specifying a range of browsers the project is targeting.
+You will notice a `browserslist` field in `package.json` specifying a range of browsers the project is targeting.
 This value will be used by `babel-preset-env` and `autoprefixer` to automatically determine the JavaScript polyfills and CSS vendor prefixes needed.

 See [here](https://github.com/ai/browserslist) for how to specify browser ranges.